sanjaroktamovrasmiy/mvp/replit.md

 ## Project Overview

-This is a Telegram bot for educational testing and assessment using the Rasch Model Item Response Theory (IRT).
-The bot allows administrators to create tests, students to take them, and provides scientific assessment using IRT methodologies.
+This is a Telegram bot for educational testing and assessment.
+The bot allows administrators to create tests, students to take them, and provides percentage-based scoring and results.

 **Current State**: ✅ Running and operational on Replit

-**Last Updated**: November 17, 2024
+**Last Updated**: November 17, 2025

 ## Project Architecture

 ### Technology Stack
 - **Python 3.11**: Main programming language
 - **python-telegram-bot**: Telegram Bot API wrapper
-- **NumPy & SciPy**: Scientific computing and statistical analysis
-- **Rasch Model IRT**: Educational assessment methodology (fallback JMLE algorithm)
 - **ReportLab**: PDF generation for test results
 - **PDFKit + wkhtmltopdf**: HTML to PDF conversion
 - **OpenPyXL**: Excel file processing for test matrices